LeagueAkari/LeagueAkari-Config/announcement/en.md

 ## Akari Announcement

 The latest version is v1.3.7.

-## <span class="flow-gradient-text-9e2b3c0b">(New)</span> Current Known Issues

-1. Some places incorrectly display English (e.g., "auto-select" in the chat prompts `auto-select-main.delayed-ban`).
-2. The application still consumes a lot of CPU even when **idle**.
-This phenomenon cannot be reproduced on the development side.
-If you have a stable case that can be reproduced, please enter the group chat to feedback.
+The next major version will be released **no later than December 2025**.

 ### Community & Feedback Channels